 2. Graham Crackers

-Drop a pack in a Tupperware container and you’re good to go.
+Drop a pack in a Tupperware container and you’re good to go for the family.
+Bag a couple for individual snacks.

 3. Dry Cereal